5 Ways to Get a Free (or At Least Cheaper) Laptop for Online College

-Getting your degree online is a smart option, especially if you're someone who can’t fit traditional, on-campus learning in into your busy schedule.
-Of course, in order to earn your bachelor’s degree online, you need to have regular, reliable access to a computer — and one that’s powerful enough to handle the technology needed to access your online classes.
+Getting your degree online is a smart option, especially if traditional, on-campus learning doesn't fit well with your already busy schedule.
+Of course, in order to earn your bachelor’s degree online, you need to have regular, reliable access to a computer — one that’s powerful enough to handle the technology needed to access your online classes.

 That’s why many online colleges have programs that allow students access to "free" laptops.
-Sometimes the cost of the equipment is built-in to your tuition.
-Sometimes the equipment is issued to you on a "borrow" basis, meaning that you're expected to return it when you're finished with school.
+Sometimes the cost of the equipment is built into your tuition.
+Sometimes the equipment is issued to you on a "borrowing" basis, meaning you're expected to return it when you're finished with school.

 In general, you’ll need a computer that has Internet access and that is powerful enough to handle the system requirements of an online learning management system.
-Some programs of study may require more-robust computer systems.
-For example, a program that deals with graphic design or video production may necessitate the need for a more-expensive computer.
+Some degree programs or individual classes may require more-robust computer systems than average.
+For example, a program that deals with graphic design or video production may necessitate the need for a more powerful (and likely more expensive) computer.

 Purchasing the appropriate laptop on your own will probably cost between $500 and $1,500 for a standard laptop if you buy from a retail store or website.
 So let's talk about how you may be able to land a free computer instead.

 1. Bundle the price of the laptop into your tuition — but be smart about it

 Some colleges offer a “free” laptop as part of your tuition.
-However, keep in mind that the cost of the laptop is very likely built into your total cost of attendance in other ways.
+However, keep in mind the cost of the laptop is likely built into your total cost of attendance in other ways.
 It may be a line item within your tuition and fees (look for a "technology fee"), or it may be absorbed into overall higher rates.